John Varley Roberts

-John Varley Roberts (25 September 1841 - 9 February 1920) was an English choirmaster, organist and composer.
+John Varley Roberts (25 September 1841 – 9 February 1920) was an English choirmaster, organist, and composer.
 He spent most of his career at Magdalen College, Oxford.

 Life

 Family and early years

-John Varley Roberts was born on 25 September 1841 at Stanningley, near Leeds, the fourth son of Joseph Varley Roberts (1800-1881), and his wife Elizabeth.
-John Varley was baptised on 2 January 1842 at St Wilfred's, Calverley.
+John Varley Roberts was born on 25 September 1841 at Stanningley, near Leeds, the fourth son of Joseph Varley Roberts (1800–1881), and his wife Elizabeth.
+Foster, J., Alumni Oxonienses (Oxford: Parker, 1888) John Varley was baptised on 2 January 1842 at St Wilfred's, Calverley.
 He had at least seven siblings: Sarah Ann, Esther, Charlotte Elizabeth, Joseph, James, Frances Eliza and Charles Hartley Roberts.
+James Varley Roberts, of Poplar House, Stanningley, died 28 January 1915.
+Charlotte Elizabeth (born 27 March 1828) lived at the same house with James and his wife Elizabeth (died 9 June 1938) and her husband Mathew Ross a bricklayer. until her death on 1 February 1907.
+Ross died 31 December 1881.
+Foster's Alumni Oxonienses (Oxford: Parker, 1888) says that John Varley was the fourth son, though I have only been able to find evidence of three male offspring.
 Charles was the only child not to survive into adulthood.
 Joseph is described as a clothier, or maker and finisher of woollen cloth, the trade for which the Leeds district was famous until the middle of the twentieth century.
-The children were involved in what was in this period still very much a family business, usually run from home with the offspring working either as spinners (the two young men, Joseph Varley junior and James) or as weavers or burlers (the young women).
+The children were involved in what was in this period a family business, usually run from home with the offspring working either as spinners (the two young men, Joseph Varley junior and James) or as weavers or burlers (the young women).

 By 1851, Joseph Varley Roberts was described as a farmer, with seven acres of land to his name.
 All but two of the children were still living at home.
 Three (two of the boys and one of the girls) had by this time become school teachers.
-One was still a ‘woollen cloth manufacturer’.
-The family's local church was St Thomas's, Stanningley, to which John Varley Roberts’ later donated (and designed) the pipe organ – still in existence – in 1906.
-He studied ‘the piano and musical theory under Bird, also taking lessons from Whitley, a bandmaster, and John Burton, brother of the organist of the town’.
+One was still a "woollen cloth manufacturer".
+The family's local church was St Thomas's, Stanningley, to which John Varley Roberts later donated (and designed) the pipe organ – still in existence – in 1906.
+He studied "the piano and musical theory under Bird, also taking lessons from Whitley, a bandmaster, and John Burton, brother of the organist of the town".